Care Guide

 Nerite, mystery, ramshorn

-Same species, with adequate hides
+Same species, with adequate hides and enough bottom space

 Avoid